evaaaaawu/evaaaaawu.com/src/content/en/react-overview.md

 How does React solve the performance waste problem of complete redrawing?
 The answer is by using the "Virtual DOM" concept for complete redrawing.

 What is the Virtual DOM?
-The Virtual DOM is just a concept.
+The Virtual DOM is simply a concept.
 Its essence is ordinary JavaScript object data that creates a "virtual screen structure" (think of it as a prototype for screen rendering) to simulate and correspond to the actual DOM's screen structure.
-The implementation process is: when the screen needs updating, first generate a new Virtual DOM structure → compare it in detail with the old Virtual DOM structure → execute DOM operations only on the differences to reduce performance costs.
+The implementation process works like this: when the screen needs updating, React first generates a new Virtual DOM structure, then compares it in detail with the old Virtual DOM structure, and finally executes DOM operations only on the differences to reduce performance costs.

 ### Additional Benefit of Using Virtual DOM: Separating Screen Management into Two Independent Phases - "Definition Phase" and "Actual Rendering Phase"